Graduate Program Information

 The Department of Geology has facilities and laboratories for various types of research in engineering geology, geochemistry, hydrogeology, mineralogy, paleontology, petrology, sedimentology, and structural geology.
 In addition, the department maintains two thin-section laboratories, a map library, a mineral museum, and three on-campus groundwater wells.

-Support equipment includes: Trimble-GPS equipment and software, X-ray diffractometer and related software, atomic absorption spectrometer, 12-channel enhanced seismometer, infrared spectrometer, gravimeter, magnetometer, and sedigraph.
+Support equipment includes: Trimble-GPS equipment and software, infrared spectrometer, gravimeter, magnetometer, sedigraph, a wilfyley table, and a host of rock saws and crushers.
 Students have access to an instructional PC laboratory with geologic software (including ArcGIS) and word processing software.

 The Master of Science degree in Geology is designed to increase the competence of students for professional scientific positions with industrial concerns, governmental services and educational institutions.